 This scenic slot canyon formed by erosion of Navajo Sandstone from flash flooding.
 These canyons have become incredibly popular and can only be visited by booking a tour, so don’t expect to be walking through these canyons alone.

 The ultimate backdrop for a cowboy to ride off into the sunset.

 Lake Powell is a man-made reservoir created by the Glen Canyon dam.
 Incredibly scenic and a great place to rent a houseboat as this lake is huge!

 Sandstone rock formation on the slopes of the Coyote Buttes.
 Good luck with getting your permits!

-Largest reservoir in the U.S. and popular boating spot.
+Lake Mead is the largest reservoir in the U.S. and a popular boating spot.

 Beautiful views of this volcanic mountain range, including Arizona’s highest mountain, Humphrey’s Peak.

 13 White House Ruin Trail in Canyon de Chelly National Monument

 These cliff dwellings built by the Anasazi in caves and recesses in the canyon walls in the 1100s

 14 Keet Seel and Betatakin in the Navajo National Monument